 Asics Novablast 4

-The Asics Novablast 4 improves almost everything from the awesome Novablast 3 (now on sale) but pulls back a bit on the fun factor in order to HILFIGER the shoe more mass appeal.
+The Asics Novablast 4 improves almost everything from the awesome Novablast 3 (now on sale) but pulls back a bit on the fun factor in order to give the shoe more mass appeal.
 It’s more comfortable with improved stability and better traction.
 It still picks up speed nicely but isn’t as energetic as the original.
 At $140, it’s a high value do-everything shoe.
 See the full review.

 Fit: True to Size, Drop: 8mm, Price: $140